SciML/DiffEqOnline/README.md

 # Julia API demo

 This project demonstrates a data-driven website which uses Julia for performing calculations in the back end.
 It differs from [this demo](https://github.com/amellnik/Julia-Node-stack-demo) in that the back end is written in Julia using [JuliaWebAPI.jl](https://github.com/JuliaWeb/JuliaWebAPI.jl) rather than in Node, which then connects to Julia.

-The current version of this project uses Julia to square an array of numbers (lame, I know).
-A later version will allow the user to describe a differential equation, solve it, and plot the results.
+The current version of this project provides a web interface to [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl).

 A live version of this front-end will be deployed to the [github page](https://amellnik.github.io/JuliaAPIDemo/) for this project.